 At level 1, students receive a foundation in sciences such as geology and maths or statistics, with a choice of additional courses in chemistry, physics and science electives.
 Studies at level 2 further develop this foundation by providing more in-depth study in the area of geology.

 Students focus on advanced topics including mineral exploration, tectonics and geophysics in the third level of study.
-Students will benefit from direct access to professionals in the mineral geoscience industry that will enable them to form mentoring relationships.
 An additional year of study is available for those wishing to obtain an honours degree.